Sanika257/AWS/README.md

 -Install Node.js and npm: sudo yum install nodejs npm -y.

+Open a web browser and enter the S3 website endpoint provided in the "Static website hosting" tab.
+It should be something like http://your-bucket-name.s3-website-your-region.amazonaws.com

 -Copy your Node.js backend code to the EC2 instance, either manually or using tools like scp or version control systems like Git.

 -Start your Node.js application: node app.js (replace "app.js" with your main application file).